chromium/chromium/styleguide/c++/c++.md

     `ForTesting` is the conventional suffix although similar patterns, such as `ForTest`, are also accepted.
 These suffixes are checked at presubmit time to ensure the functions are called only by test files.
+  * Classes used only for testing should be in a GN build target that is marked `testonly=true`.
+Tests can depend on such targets, but production code can not.
+  * The code for `testonly` targets should be placed in a `test/` subdirectory.
+    For test classes used across multiple directories, it might make sense to move them into a nested `test` namespace for clarity.

 ## Code formatting